taransalh1/Taransalh1/README.md

 ## Tarjeet Singh

-Lead Software Engineer— I lead a small team and own the architecture of a fintech platform serving 15,000 members: serverless AWS backend, three production apps, and the full money-movement layer.
+Lead Software Engineer— I lead a small team and own the architecture of a fintech platform .Serverless AWS backend, three production apps, and the full money-movement layer.

 **What I work on**